 - High moisture extraction capacity of 198 PPD, ideal for expansive areas.

-- Durable construction with a rugged metal shell, ensuring longevity in damp conditions.
+- Durable construction with a rugged metal shell for demanding damp environments.

-- Adjustable humidity control and HEPA filter enhance air quality and user convenience.
+- Adjustable humidity control and HEPA filter support moisture management and cleaner air.

 Cons: